-Jefferson was sworn into office, and later, in 1804, the Constitution was modified with the Twelfth Amendment, rectifying the design flaws in the original document.
+Jefferson eventually was sworn into office, and later, in 1804, the Constitution was modified with the Twelfth Amendment, rectifying the design flaws in the original document.

 Twenty years later, in 1824, another impasse materialized that touched off national outrage for decades.
 The shifting winds of political change found a champion in the person of General Andrew Jackson, the victor of the Battle of New Orleans.
 Old Hickory had built his reputation as a ruthless Indian fighter, slave holder, and conqueror of Spanish Florida.
 His feats were celebrated throughout the growing nation, and Jackson’s prospects for election seemed assured.
 But again, events proved otherwise.

-Other questionable elections repeated through the years.
+Other questionable elections have repeated through the years.
 In 1876 with the election of Ruther”fraud” B Hayes, and again in 2000 with the Bush V Gore “hanging chad” debacle.